-- Aspirin for male participants ages 45 79 years old; female participants ages 13 79 years old. - Generic statins (Lovastatin/pravastatin) for participants without a history of cardiovascular disease (CVD), 40 - 75 years of age with one or more CVD risk factors with a 10-year cardiovascular event risk factor of 10 percent or greater. - Generic bowel prep medications for colonoscopy procedures in participants age 50 years and older. - Fluoride Supplements for children ages 6 months up to age 5 years. - Infant Eye Ointment for the prevention of gonococcal eye infections (for newborns) up to age 3 months. - Iron Supplements for children ages 6 12 months old. - Certain preventive medications for women age 35 and older who are at an increased risk for breast cancer.
+- Low-dose aspirin (81mg/day) after 12 weeks of gestation for women who are at high risk for preeclampsia, 12-59 years of age. - Fluoride Supplements for children 5 years of age or younger. - Folic Acid Supplements for female participants 55 years of age or younger. - Iron Supplements for children ages 6 12 months old. - Generic statins (Lovastatin/pravastatin) for participants without a history of cardiovascular disease (CVD), 40 75 years of age with one or more CVD risk factors with a 10-year cardiovascular event risk factor of 10 percent or greater. - Generic bowel prep medications for colonoscopy procedures in participants 45-75 years of age. - Infant Eye Ointment for the prevention of gonococcal eye infections (for newborns) up to age 3 months. - HIV PreExposure Prophylaxis - Certain preventive medications for women 35 years of age and older who are at an increased risk for breast cancer.